rollup/rollup/docs/04-tutorial.md

 ### Code Splitting

-To use the code splitting feature, we got back to the original example and modify `src/main.js` to load `src/foo.js` dynamically instead of statically:
+To use the code splitting feature, we go back to the original example and modify `src/main.js` to load `src/foo.js` dynamically instead of statically:

 ```js
 // src/main.js